Seto Machindranath: Legend

 It is believed that during the rule of King Yakshya Malla, in a place called Kantipuri people used to bathe in the holy river and visit Swayambhunath this led them to heaven after death.
 Once Yamraj (God of Death) realised the power of Swayambhunath and he visited the holy temple.
 During his return from the Temple, he was captured by King Yakshya Malla and his Tantric Guru and demanded immortality.
 So Yamraj sought Arya Awalokiteshwor's (Seto Machindranath) assistance to free him.
 The god heard his request and instantly appeared from the water.
 The god was white in color with eyes half closed.
 He then told the king to build a temple where Kalmati and Bagmati meet and to organize chariot procession so that the god could visit the people and bless them with happiness and long life.

 Chariot festival

-The chariot procession festival of Seto Machindranath is celebrated during the month of Chaitra.
-This is three days long festival.
-The chariot of Seto Machindranath is pulled from place to place during these three days.
+The 32 hands tall chariot procession festival of Seto Machindranath is celebrated during the month of Chaitra.
+This is five days long festival.
+The chariot of Seto Machindranath is pulled from place to place during these five days.
 Each day when the chariot has reached its destination a group of soldiers fires their rifles into the air.

 On the first day, the deity is brought to Jamal by the priests.
 Then it is pulled to Asan, Kathmandu via Ratna Park and Bhotahity.
 The next day it is pulled from Asan Kathmandu to Hanuman Dhoka.
-Finally it is pulled to Lagantole via Maruhity and Jaisideval.
-During all three days, people come and pay their respect to the Deity.
+Third day, it is pulled to Lagantole via Maruhity and Jaisideval.
+On fourth day, the chariot completes three rounds of a temple there in Lagan, dedicated to his mother.
+Finally on the fifth day, the idol of Seto Machindranath travels back to temple in Jana Baha.
+During all five days, people come and pay their respect to the Deity.